 Other speakers include:

-At Fair Start Movement, Ashley is developing campaigns to spark a national discussion on the connection between our family planning choices and our impact on the world.
+At Having Kids, Ashley is developing campaigns to spark a national discussion on the connection between our family planning choices and our impact on the world.
 She has previously worked with Ethical Choices Program and Animal Recovery Mission, in partnership with the Sustainability program at Florida Tech where she led the effort to make the Florida Marathon one of the greenest endurance events in the nation, and is currently advising Communications and Development for OneProtest, where she serves as a board member as well.
 She also is on the board of Space Coast Animal Rights.
 Ashley is driven by the urgency to enact high-level change for the sake of all of our planet’s inhabitants.

 Sarah Bexell is Clinical Associate Professor in the Graduate School of Social Work and Director of Humane Education in the Institute for Human-Animal Connection, both at the University of Denver.
 She is also Senior Advisor to the Chengdu Research Base of Giant Panda Breeding and faculty member of the Institute for Humane Education-Valparaiso University where she teaches Animal Protection.
 At the University of Denver she teaches in the areas of sustainable development, animal studies and humane education.
-She serves as Community Connections Associate with Fair Start Movement, Inc. Her interests and work in human population issues stem from concern for human rights, animal protection and environmental preservation.
+She serves as Community Connections Associate with Having Kids, Inc. Her interests and work in human population issues stem from concern for human rights, animal protection and environmental preservation.